closeio/backbone-testing-library/README.md

 [![NPM](https://img.shields.io/npm/v/@closeio/backbone-testing-library.svg)](https://www.npmjs.com/package/@closeio/backbone-testing-library)
 [![JavaScript Style Guide](https://img.shields.io/badge/code%20style-prettier-success)](https://prettier.io)

-DOM testing utilities for `Backbone` with an API that mirrors [React Testing Library](https://github.com/testing-library/react-testing-library).
+DOM testing utilities for [`Backbone`](https://backbonejs.org/) with an API that mirrors [`React Testing Library`](https://github.com/testing-library/react-testing-library).

 ### <img height="40px" src="https://close.com/static/img/close-logo-dark.svg" />

 Interested in working on projects like this?
 [Close](https://close.com) is looking for [great engineers](https://jobs.close.com) to join our team!

+## Why would you want this...
+It's nearly 2021!?

+At Close a large portion of our app is still written in `Backbone` and we're carefully transitioning this to `React`.
+We created this library as a way to write tests on our `Backbone` components in the style of `React Testing Library`.
+This means, as we port components over, we are able to use the same tests with very minimal changes and so minimize regressions in our app.
+While we wouldn't recommend building a brand new FE app with `Backbone`, we're open sourcing this to help anyone else looking to transition a legacy codebase.

 ## Installation